 The film, says Sadighi, also testifies to the democratization of information and the growing power of social media, of amateur video captured by global citizens rather than by journalists.
 She says, “In this amazing technological age of Twitter and Facebook, we cannot hide from the truth anymore.
 There is a reason that these innocent people across the other side of the world are filming what's really happening on the ground with their camera phones.
 They want us to take notice.
 'I Am Neda' is saying we are listening.”

-More articles in WMC News & Features by Category: Arts and culture, International, Politics, Violence against women
+More articles by Category: Arts and culture, International, Politics, Violence against women